Martin Manzano

 Benefits and opportunities for fellows include the following:

-• In-person students receive up to $12,500 in funding (pro-rated per credit for part-time students), split between the fall and spring semesters.
+• In-person students attending full time (12 or more credits) receive up to $7,500 in scholarship funding for the fall semester (pro-rated per credit for part-time students)

-• The funding highlighted above will be used to offset your tuition costs.
+• Note: the funding highlighted above will be used to offset your tuition costs.
 Any surplus will be distributed to you to cover other costs of your program.

-• Engage in year-long projects focused on conflict transformation, which meaningfully connect with your coursework, degree programs, and experiential learning opportunities (e.g., practicums, internships, and work with our centers and initiatives).
+• Engage in semester-long projects focused on conflict transformation, which meaningfully connect with your coursework, degree programs, and experiential learning opportunities (e.g., practicums, internships, and work with our centers and initiatives).

 • Participate in conflict transformation professional development opportunities (e.g., conflict-related speaker events, webinars, and trainings).